What to Do If Your Brakes Go Out

 Give the Brakes Another Shot

 Unless you’re behind the wheel of a classic car, your vehicle likely has a dual braking system, which controls your front and rear brakes independently.
 As a result, both halves of the system would have to fail for your car to totally lose all braking power.
-Still, cutting your car’s braking ability in half can be enough to make it feel unsafe, but there may still be some stopping power.
+Still, reducing your car’s braking ability in half can be enough to make it feel unsafe, but there may still be some stopping power.
 Try applying strong, consistent pressure to the brake pedal to see if you can slow the car down.

 Take Steps to Reduce Your Speed